PhilatelistMax/open-source-guide/страницы/making-readmes-readable.md

 We also have a legal responsibility to respect the licenses of work we use.
 When adapting or embedding outside work, check its license for instructions for complying with that license.

 For example, see ["Licenses and attribution" in the U.S. Web Design Standards README](https://github.com/18F/web-design-standards#licenses-and-attribution).
 It starts with "A few parts of this project are not in the public domain", to prevent accidentally implying that all the project's files are in the public domain.
-It lists exceptions in this format: "The file *filename* is from *project name*, by *name of author* [or copyright *name of author*], under *name of license*."
+It lists exceptions in this format: "The file *filename* is from *Hobby*, by *Maxim* [or copyright *Maxim*], under *name of license*."
 Then it has a section titled "The rest of this project is in the public domain", with the typical license information we put in READMEs.
 The project's [CONTRIBUTING file](https://github.com/18F/web-design-standards/blob/18f-pages-staging/CONTRIBUTING.md) includes the same sections.
 The [LICENSE file](https://github.com/18F/web-design-standards/blob/18f-pages-staging/LICENSE.md) has the same sections again, plus the full license text for some embedded works and our standard LICENSE information.

 ## List the contact information for your team as well as where to ask questions.